overhangio/tutor-mfe/README.rst

             ),
         ]
     )

+If patches are the same in development and production, they can be replaced by a single `mfe-lms-common-settings` patch.

 To install custom components for the MFEs, such as the `header <https://github.com/openedx/frontend-component-header>`_ and `footer <https://github.com/openedx/frontend-component-footer>`_, override the components by adding a patch to ``mfe-dockerfile-post-npm-install`` in your plugin:
 ::